 - The 7 Key Metrics Every Business Owner Should Monitor

 Perhaps you are part of a couple looking to open up a bed and breakfast and you plan to divide the chores and responsibilities among yourselves.
-This is not at all uncommon; in fact, between 30 and 40 percent of all B&B owners go it alone without hiring employees.
+This is not at all uncommon.
 But before you decide to join their ranks, you should have a complete picture of precisely how labor intensive running a B&B can be.

-- Breakfast takes three hours from starting to prepare to finishing the clean-up
+- Breakfast takes three hours from starting preparation to finishing the clean-up

 - Each bedroom and bathroom plus laundry take an hour